dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 If you place a component, such as a resistor, on top of a wire then the wire breaks and reconnects to the ends of the component.

 When moving selected components using the mouse, they will drag attached wires with them (“rubber band”) to some extent but please be aware that the rubber banding feature has some limitations.
-When moving selected components the most wire will move vertically and horizontally.
+When moving selected components most wire will move vertically and horizontally.
 Using the arrow keys will not rubber band.
 Selected wires do not rubber band.

 ![](images/273_Schematic_WireAndComponentMove.gif)